Supporting your employees during this period can seem daunting, but what if you changed perspective?

 We will consider the main categories of worries that Bersin found through his study in this article, but as shared by Debra Corey during our interview, it is fundamental for you to listen to your people, even when you stumble upon an initiative, idea, or approach that seems applicable to your specific situation.
 Nothing should be given for granted.

 I’ll give you an example.
 Some businesses have been able to identify disruptive solutions to their COVID-induced financial woes by having uncomfortable conversations with their employees.
 As it turns out, in some businesses, the staff opted for salary cuts in order to avoid lay-offs.
 Listening truly is important!

 Do you need another reason to probe with your staff?
 You could be wasting your resources on initiatives that they deem irrelevant, all while not addressing their most pressing concerns.

 Even during these times, it is possible to listen to your employees and figure out their specific needs.
 Some companies organize forums, but a simple survey can also be very helpful.
 At Starred, we receive a feedback form in our inbox on a weekly basis.
 It’s short and simple but allows us to share our thoughts and concerns with upper management.
 If you would appreciate the help of an expert on the matter, Debra Corey collaborated with us on a Free COVID-19 Employee Pulse Survey.
-Due to the current circumstances, it will be available to you, free of charge and with no strings attached, for three months.
+You can use it in your free Employee Engagement account.

 During our interview with Debra Corey, we asked her what were some impactful actions for businesses to take in response to this crisis.

 Some companies have made commendable efforts to show their employees some support since the very beginning of this pandemic.

 For instance, the Dutch fair trade confectionery company Tony's Chocolonely sent their employees a “survival box”, including gourmet food from local producers.
 Their attempt was aimed at lifting their talent’s mood through a special pampering moment during a time of great stress.